Attaching recordings to your songs

 Here are some additional notes about playing recordings:

-- Set List Maker can play any audio format that the built-in Music app can play, but it cannot play DRM-protected files such as those purchased from the iTunes Music Store.
+- Set List Maker can play any audio format that the built-in Music app can play, but it cannot play DRM-protected files such as those purchased from the iTunes Music Store before 2009.
 In iTunes, you can convert these files to unprotected MP3 or AAC files and attach those versions to your songs.

 - Set List Maker can only play files that are installed on your device, while the iOS Music app can also play files from iCloud.
 If you see a recording in the Music app that does not appear in Set List Maker, you can tap the cloud icon in the Music app to download it to your device.